Cricket Australia: National Selection Panel

 The National Selection Panel is the part of Cricket Australia responsible for team selections for each of the Australian national sides in every form of cricket.

 The current three-man panel for the Australian men's sides is: George Bailey (chairman), Andrew McDonald (head coach) and Tony Dodemaide.

 The current four-person panel for the Australia women's sides is: Shawn Flegler (chairman), Matthew Mott (head coach), Avril Fahey and Julie Hayes.

 Board of directors

 Cricket Australia is governed by nine directors, who work collectively in the national interest of Australian cricket.

-The chief executive officer reports to the board of nine directors.
+The chief executive officer reports to the board of directors.
 The current nine board members are: